Russell E. Train Fellowships

 World Wildlife Fund (WWF)

-Russell E. Train Fellowships support individuals pursuing a master’s or doctoral degree in conservation.
+Russell E. Train Fellowships support individuals pursuing a master’s or doctoral in conservation.
 Each year, WWF supports committed conservationists from target countries in Latin America, Asia, and Africa to receive financial support for their studies and field research.
-Fellows can attend any university around the world, but must return to their home countries to work in conservation for at least two years after completing their degree.
-Candidates must have a minimum of two years work experience in conservation.
+Fellows can attend any university worldwide but must return to their home countries to work in conservation for at least two years after completing their degree.
+Candidates must have a minimum of two years of work experience in conservation.

 Go to Website Add to Favorites Add to Calendar